projectcontour/contour/design/ingressroute-design.md

 It is also important to note these are health checks that Envoy is implementing and are separate from any other system such as those that exist in Kubernetes.

 _Note: Passive health checking is implemented via Outlier detection and is used to dynamically determine whether some number of hosts in an upstream cluster are performing unlike others and removing them from the healthy load balancing set.
 Passive checking is not included yet but will be in a future release._

+## CORS

+Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at a domain have permission to access selected resources from a different domain.

+This can be configured on a per route basis by using the [CorsPolicy](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto?highlight=shadow#envoy-api-msg-route-corspolicy) struct defined by Envoy.

 ## Delegation rules